robak86/hardwired/README.md

 const loggerInstance = exampleContainer.get(loggerModule, 'logger'); // returns instance of Logger
 ```

-or alternatively use `.asObject` method.
+4. Alternatively use `.asObject` method.
 All properties of returned object leverage lazy evaluation
-therefore no instance is created until one access directly a property.
+   therefore no instance is created until one accesses directly a property.

 ```typescript
 const obj = exampleContainer.asObject(loggerModule); // no instances were created yet